StableSketcher: Enhancing Diffusion Model for Pixel-based Sketch Generation via Visual Question Answering Feedback: Experiments

 We conducted a ranking-based user study with 46 participants.
-For each prompt, participants anonymously compared five model outputs and ranked them from 1, indicating the best, to 5, indicating the worst, along three criteria: Sketch Characteristics, Prompt Fidelity, and Human-Drawn.
-Table X reports mean ranks, where a lower score indicates a stronger preference.
-Our method achieved the best mean rank on all criteria, with a score of 1.9 for Sketch Characteristics, 1.7 for Prompt Fidelity, and 1.7 for Human-Drawn, resulting in an overall score of 1.7.
-Compared to the strongest baseline in column d, which achieved 2.3 for Sketch Characteristics, 2.2 for Prompt Fidelity, 2.2 for Human-Drawn, and 2.2 overall, our method improved the mean rank by 17 percent for Sketch Characteristics and by 23 percent for both Prompt Fidelity and Human-Drawn, yielding a 23 percent relative gain in the overall mean rank.
-These results indicate consistent user preference for our sketches in terms of stylistic abstraction, textual prompt fidelity, and perceived human-likeness.
+For each question, participants compared five model outputs and assigned ranks from 1 to 5, where 1 indicated the most preferred result and 5 indicated the least preferred result under the corresponding criterion.
+Table~\ref{tab:user_study} reports the mean rank for each method, where lower values indicate stronger user preference.
+Columns (a)--(d) correspond to Stable Diffusion v1.5, Stable Diffusion v2.1, Stable Diffusion v1.5 with U-Net fine-tuning, and Stable Diffusion v1.5 with both U-Net and VAE fine-tuning, respectively.
+Our method achieved the lowest mean rank across all criteria, obtaining 1.9 for Sketch Characteristics, 1.7 for Prompt Fidelity, and 1.7 for Human-Likeness, with an overall mean rank of 1.7.
+Among the baselines, the strongest performance was obtained by the model in column (d), which achieved mean ranks of 2.3, 2.2, and 2.2 on the three criteria, respectively, and 2.2 overall.
+Compared with this baseline, our method improved the mean rank by 0.4 for Sketch Characteristics and by 0.5 for both Prompt Fidelity and Human-Likeness, resulting in an overall improvement of 0.5.
+These results indicate that participants consistently preferred our outputs over the baselines in terms of sketch style, prompt alignment, and perceived human-likeness.